 The $150,000 bounty machine is the first for a Marine force with III MEF getting the first man honors.
 III MEF is the first expeditionary force to receive a 3D metal printer, says 3rd Marine Logistics Group spokeswoman 1st Lt.
 Tori Sharpe.

 The III Marine Expeditionary Force expects the arrival of the printer to free up Marines.
 These marines would otherwise spend hours carving parts out of blocks of metal.
 This will save money and reduce waste.
 Downtimes associated with ordering parts from the United States will also be avoided

 Plastic 3D printers “are great for prototyping, but where they fall short, it’s very few [finished] components that they’re able to produce,” said shop foreman Staff Sgt.
 Quincy Reynolds, 36, of Baltimore, Md.

 Reynolds said plastic 3D printers have been in the fleet for only four or five years.

 “Whereas with our new metal 3D printer, that opens up a whole new world for us,” he said.
 “This piece of equipment is able to save time with the multiple prints and then you’re able to have a completed [piece] … that does not need any machining.”

-Staff Sgt Reynolds along with 12 Marines has as a responsibility to repair components for vehicles and weapon systems.
+Staff Sgt Reynolds along with 12 Marines has the responsibility to repair components for vehicles and weapon systems.
 That entails spending the whole day milling and machining parts out of metal blocks.
-This can, however, be both wasteful and time-consuming Reynolds explains.
+This can, however, be both wasteful and time-consuming, as Reynolds explains.

 Hand making these parts often requires multiple tool changes, dedicated attention for eight to 12 hours at a time to make a single piece in which one miscalculation could force the entire process to start over.